fzf: Reference

 Shell command and flags to start child processes with.
 On *nix Systems, the default value is $SHELL -c if $SHELL is set, otherwise sh -c.
 On Windows, the default value is cmd /s/c when $SHELL is not set.

-Start HTTP server and listen on the given address.
-It allows external processes to send actions to perform via POST method.
+Start HTTP server and listen on the given address or Unix socket.
+It allows external processes to send actions to perform via POST method and query the program state via GET method.
+For the argument to be recognized as a socket path, it must have .sock extension.

 # Start HTTP server on port 6266